nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Available failover modes:
  - \\RedisCluster::FAILOVER_NONE - only send commands to master nodes (default)
- - \\RedisCluster::FAILOVER_ERROR - failover to slaves for read commands if master is unavailable
+ - \\RedisCluster::FAILOVER_ERROR - failover to slaves for read commands if master is unavailable (recommended)
  - \\RedisCluster::FAILOVER_DISTRIBUTE - randomly distribute read commands across master and slaves

+WARNING: FAILOVER_DISTRIBUTE is a not recommended setting and we strongly suggest to not use it if you use Redis for file locking.
+Due to the way Redis is synchronised it could happen, that the read for an existing lock is scheduled to a slave that is not fully synchronised with the connected master which then causes a FileLocked exception.

+See https://redis.io/topics/cluster-spec for details about the Redis cluster

 ::